espressif/vscode-esp-idf-extension/docs/tutorial/using-docker-container.md

 ## Ubuntu 20.04 on Windows

-WSL is present starting from Windows 10 OS, so we can check the WSL list with the `powershell` command prompt, as below
+WSL is present starting from Windows 10 OS, so we can check the WSL list with the `Powershell` command prompt, as below

 ```c
 wsl -l -o